Introduction

 Some VERY IMPORTANT THINGS before starting:

-4. This guide only covers the bare minimum so if you want to learn more make sure you check all the other guides in the #learn-guides channel in the DRG Modding Discord.
+- This guide only covers the bare minimum, so if you want to learn more, make sure to read some of the other guides on mod.io.

 I highly recommend reading sections 1. and 2. from top to bottom if it’s your first time.